takaebato/rack-dev_insight/README.md

 end
 ````

-If you can execute hooks following SQL executions, such as via the notification system of `dry-monitor`, you can use the following method to record SQL queries.
+If you can execute hooks following SQL executions, such as via the notification system of [dry-monitor](https://github.com/dry-rb/dry-monitor), you can use the following method to record SQL queries.

 ```ruby
 Rack::DevInsight::SqlRecorder.record(dialect: 'mysql', statement: 'SELECT * FROM users WHERE id = ?', binds: [1], duration: 5.0)